top of page

 • want to avoid an argument with someone you care about?

 Then Let's Talk Climate is for you.
 It's about ditching the lectures, learning new tools to sit down for a good old kōrero with friends and whānau about what climate change means for us and what we can do about it.
+We know starting these conversations can feel awkward and messy, especially if we are feeling overwhelmed, think we won't agree or worry about conflict.

 Let's Talk Climate aims to equip you with the skills and tools to have good conversations about climate change.
 When we have good conversations, we experience or deepen a sense of connection, feel like we have been understood and also understand another perspective a bit better.